hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 tags: skohub
 ---

 For a long time, openness movements and initiatives with labels like "Open Access", "Open Educational Resources" (OER) or "Linked Science" have been working on establishing a culture where scientific or educational resources are by default published with an [open](http://opendefinition.org/) license on the web to be read, used, remixed and shared by anybody.
-With a growing supply of resources on the web the challenge grows to learn about or find resources relevant for your teaching, studies, or research.
+With a growing supply of resources on the web, the challenge grows to learn about or find resources relevant for your teaching, studies, or research.

-In this post, we describe the SkoHub project being carried out in 2019 by the hbz in cooperation with Felix Ostrowski (graphthinking) as technical lead.
+In this post, we describe the SkoHub project being carried out in 2019 by the hbz in cooperation with graphthinking GmbH.
 The project seeks to implement a prototype for a novel approach in syndicating content on the web by combining current web standards for sending notifications and subscribing to feeds with knowledge organization systems (KOS, sometimes also called "controlled vocabularies").\*

 # Current practices and problems

-In this paragraph we will take a brief look onto present approaches to the problem of finding open content on the web and their limitations.
+What are the present approaches to the problem of finding open content on the web, and what are their limitations?

 ## Searching metadata harvested from silos

 Current approaches for publishing and finding open content on the web are often focused on repositories as the place to publish content.
-Those repos then provide standardized interfaces for crawlers to collect and index the metadata and offer search solutions on top.
+Those repositories then provide standardized interfaces for crawlers to collect and index the metadata in order to offer search solutions on top.
 An established approach for Open Access (OA) articles goes like this:

 - Repositories with interfaces for metadata harvesting ([OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html)) are set up for scholars to upload their OA publications
-- Metadata is crawled from repositories, normalized and loaded into search indexes
+- Metadata is crawled from those repositories, normalized and loaded into search indexes
 - Search interfaces are offered to end users

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/2019-05-15-skohub/repo-approach.png" alt="Diagram of the current approach with metadata being crawled from repos, indexed and search offered on top." style="width:400px">

-With this approach, subject-specific filtering is either already done when crawling the data to create a subject-specific index or when searching the index.
+With this approach, subject-specific filtering is either already done when crawling the data to create a subject-specific index, or when searching the index.

 ## Maintenance burden